Reducing Risks and Hazards in the Workplace

 - Add Safety Tape to Indoor Driving Lanes – The facility had several forklifts and other vehicles which were used indoors.
 While the general areas where they were driven was known, there wasn’t a clear lane that they were required to stay within.

 I chose these five items not only because they represented significant risks to the facility, but also because I could implement the improvements very quickly.
-Once I had settled on these items, I ordered all the necessary materials, including an industrial label printer (like this one), safety tape (which you can find here), a variety of different types of personal protection equipment, and several floor coverings to help minimize the risks of falling near the entrances and exits of the facility.
+Once I had settled on these items, I ordered all the necessary materials, including an industrial label printer, safety tape, a variety of different types of personal protection equipment, and several floor coverings to help minimize the risks of falling near the entrances and exits of the facility.

 Within three weeks of starting in my job, I had checked off each of these five items from my list of safety improvement goals.
 I was able to print off custom safety signs, and labels to identify hazardous liquid containers.
 In addition, I provided the personal protection equipment to the employees and, of course, laid out the floor mats.
 None of these things were very difficult to do, but they were very important.
 In these first three weeks, I learned the valuable lesson that if a facility doesn’t pay attention to the little things, it will cause major problems very quickly.